.DMS File Extension

 Dream Maker Script

-A DMS file is a script file (i.e. "connect.dms") run by Dream Seeker, a client for playing online games.
+A DMS file may also be a script file (i.e. "connect.dms") run by Dream Seeker, a client for playing online games.
 It was created by Dream Maker, part of the BYOND (Build Your Own Net Dream) suite of programs.

 Programs that open or reference DMS files